Angkaram/Pharmaceutical-Study-Web-App-Project/README.md

 </p>

 # Pharmaceutical Study Project
-* A React JS and Vendia web application for a pharmaceutical study and data management system
+* A React JS and Vendia web application designed to facilitate a pharmaceutical study and manage patient data in real-time
 * Concepted and engineered for the client [[Vendia Inc.]](https://www.vendia.com/)
 * Additionally made as a part of the CSC 131 Software Engineering course at California State University Sacramento
 * Initial project requirements from Vendia Inc. [[Google Document]](https://docs.google.com/document/d/1bWjbqZ7YbaT-ykfpPPl1AJMdyivspdhZWLtabedL_K8/edit)